kuritsu/pozoledf-chef-repo/docs/chef-server.md

 This should have created a file `/hab/etc/cli.toml`.
 Now, every 5 minutes (default setting in cron), as the [repo-sync](../cookbooks/pozoledf-chef-server/files/repo-sync.sh) script runs, when it detects that the `/hab/etc/cli.toml` file exists, it will:
-- create and generate public and private keys for the origin named after the organization.
+- create the origin named after the organization and push its generated keys.
-- get all environments (`.json` files under the `environments` dir), and use the file name as the channel name (without the `.json` extension) and will create the channel on Habitat if it doesn't exist.
+- get all environments (`.json` files under the `environments` dir), use the file name as the channel name (without the `.json` extension) and create the channel on Habitat if it doesn't exist.